The General Graph Matching Game: Approximate Core: Abstract

 \section{Abstract}

 The classic paper of Shapley and Shubik \cite{Shapley1971assignment} characterized the core of the assignment game using ideas from matching theory and LP-duality theory and their highly non-trivial interplay.
-Whereas the core of the assignment game is always non-empty, that of the general graph matching game can be empty.
+Whereas the core of this game is always non-empty, that of the general graph matching game can be empty.

 This paper salvages the situation by giving an imputation in the $2/3$-approximate core for the latter.
 This bound is best possible, since it is the integrality gap of the natural underlying LP.
-Our profit allocation method goes further: the multiplier on the profit of an agent lies in the interval $[{2 \over 3}, 1]$, depending on how severely constrained the agent is.
+Our profit allocation method goes further: the multiplier on the profit of an agent is often better than ${2 \over 3}$ and lies in the interval $[{2 \over 3}, 1]$, depending on how severely constrained the agent is.

+Next, we provide new insights showing how discerning core imputations of an assignment games are by studying them via the lens of complementary slackness.
+We present a relationship between the competitiveness of individuals and teams of agents and the amount of profit they accrue in imputations that lie in the core, where by {\em competitiveness} we mean whether an individual or a team is matched in every/some/no maximum matching.
+This also sheds light on the phenomenon of degeneracy in assignment games, i.e., when the maximum weight matching is not unique.

-The core is a key solution concept in cooperative game theory.
+The core is a quintessential solution concept in cooperative game theory.
 It contains all ways of distributing the total worth of a game among agents in such a way that no sub-coalition has incentive to secede from the grand coalition.
 Our imputation, in the $2/3$-approximate core, implies that a sub-coalition will gain at most a $3/2$ factor by seceding, and less in typical cases.